 The $200.00 is known as a "transfer tax" because it must be paid whenever ownership of the NFA firearm is "transferred" (in this case, the dealer to the prospective purchaser).
 As long as ownership remains with the same person, the tax need not be paid again.
 Only if the owner sells it will a new transfer tax need to be paid.
 An owner may will his NFA firearm to a lawful heir with no tax incurred.

-Once the paper work is submitted, it normally takes about 6 months to receive the approved, stamped paperwork from the NFA Branch.
+Once the paper work is submitted, it takes several months to receive the approved, stamped paperwork from the NFA Branch.
 It is only upon the return of the approved paperwork that the dealer can allow you to take possession of your NFA firearm.
 A copy of the approved paperwork must accompany the NFA firearm at all times (the original should be stored in a safe place).